abbott567/blog/src/posts/european-accessibility-act-what-you-need-to-know/content.md

 So, work to [WCAG 2.2](https://www.w3.org/TR/WCAG22/) when it’s released, and this will help you avoid any surprises changes to standards down the line.

+### Article 32
+There is a transitional period, which may mean extended deadlines in certain cases.

+You can read my blog post called [Article 32, and why it sucks](/blog/european-accessibility-act-article-32-and-why-it-sucks/) for more information.

 ## Final thoughts
 The European Accessibility Act is a big step, and it's important for private sector organisations to be prepared.
 With the right approach, you can this can be an opportunity to make things better for everybody!